Leading from the Middle

 The program will provide actionable strategies for motivating staff and faculty, managing performance, and conducting meaningful annual reviews.
 Through a blend of best practices and practical tips, attendees will learn to navigate the challenges of leading from the organizational “middle” to foster a culture of high performance and job satisfaction.

 This session will equip middle managers with the knowledge and tools necessary to lead effectively in the complex environment of higher education.
+The workshop will also cover the role of “middle managers” in addressing safety concerns and will clarify common misconceptions around FERPA (Family Educational Rights and Privacy Act).

 • Understand the Core Responsibilities: Gain a clear understanding of the essential duties and impacts of middle managers—whether faculty or staff—in higher ed.